-- Proposal of no more than 3 pages not including bibliography and any attachments. >The proposal must be written in a manner that is readily understood by non-experts outside the applicant's field of study.
+2. Proposal of no more than three pages, not including bibliography and any attachments.
+The proposal must be written in a manner that is readily understood by non-experts outside the applicant's field of study.
 The proposal should follow the below outline:

 - Abstract (less than 100 words)